kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 #### End User

-Most companies are facing issues upgrading Kubernetes 4 times a year.
-Providing only 3 releases per year will relax this situation.
+Most end user organizations find it difficult to match Kubernetes release cadence - only 3 releases per year will relax this situation.

 #### Distributors and downstream projects